-7.4 magnitude earthquake: 'No tsunami' alert issued 47 minutes after quake strikes
+7.4 magnitude earthquake: People told to stay out of the water due to possible 'strong currents'

+"Please remember that although there was no tsunami threat in the wee hours, the earthquake south of the Kermadec Islands this morning still could cause strong currents," the notification read.

+"So stay out of the water on the East Coast this morning."

-People worried that a 7.4 magnitude earthquake had triggered a tsunami were officially told there was no threat - about 50 minutes after the quake struck.
+Those worried that the quake had triggered a tsunami were officially told there was no threat - about 50 minutes after the quake struck.

-A tsunami alert was never issued by the National Emergency Management Agency when the quake hit at 12.50am off the East Coast of New Zealand.
+A tsunami alert was never issued by the National Emergency Management Agency when the quake hit at 12.50am off the east coast of New Zealand.

 It would be 47 minutes later when those living on that side of the country would know for sure that they were safe from a tsunami.